COVID-19 Mitigation UPDATE 1/19/2021: Effective Sunday December 6, 2020

 Volunteers receive free weekend camping.

-Held during the Sunday of Labor Day weekend, visitors compete in five events for the coveted titles of Woodhick and Woodchick of the Year.
+Held during the Sunday of Labor Day weekend, visitors compete in several events for the coveted titles of Woodhick and Woodchick of the Year.
 Established during 1984 to celebrate the logging history of the park, visitors can:

 Historic demonstrations are also held.

 Fall Festival and Pumpkin Float

 Traditionally held the Saturday after Columbus Day, this festival celebrates traditions of fall like apple cidering, candle dipping, and others.
 Several vendors, artists, and craftspeople showcase and sell their wares.

 Visitors can carve pumpkins which are then floated on the lake after dark, while stories are shared around a bonfire at the beach.

 Parker Dam State Park offers year-round environmental education programs.
 Through hands-on activities, guided walks, and evening programs, participants gain appreciation, understanding, and develop a sense of stewardship toward natural and cultural resources.